PredictiveEcology/SpaDES.core/cran-comments.md

 ## Updated release

-This release fixes problems associated with recent change to `all.equal` on R-devel.
+This release fixes problems with package installation and GLPK-`igraph` detection revealed during CRAN checks.
-We have also resolved some URL issues.

 See `NEWS.md` for a full list of changes.